Become a PA

 - Surgical tech

-Most students have a bachelor’s degree and about three years of health care experience before entering a program.
+Most students have about three years of healthcare experience before entering a program.

-Full list of PA programs with requirements (health care experience hours, standardized exams, prerequisite coursework, GPA, etc.)
+A complete list of PA programs and their requirements (healthcare experience hours, standardized exams, prerequisite coursework, GPA, etc.) is available via the Physician Assistant Education Association (PAEA).

-Most programs are approximately 26 months (3 academic years) and award master’s degrees.
-They include classroom instruction and clinical rotations.
+Most programs are approximately 27 months (3 academic years) and award master’s degrees.
+PA programs include both classroom instruction and clinical rotations.

 As a PA student, you’ll receive classroom instruction in: